BrandonSpiteri/Black76-RestAPI/README.md

-# Rest API application for Option pricing using the Black-76 Formula
+# Rest API Application for Option Pricing using the Black-76 Formula

 A RestAPI web application which:
 1. Stores options market data in a local database using PUT requests